bumoodle/moodle-local_jquery/README.md

-Quiz Sync Local Plugin for Moodle 2.2+
+jQuery Local Plugin for Moodle 2.2+
 ==================================================

 This is a package of jQuery for Moodle. jQuery is authored by, and copyright, the jQuery foundation.